Aider-AI/aider/docs/repomap.md

 just to convey context.

-Aider also strives to reduce the manual work involved in coding with AI, so it would be better if we could automatically provide the needed code context.
+Aider also strives to reduce the manual work involved in coding with AI.
+So in an ideal world, we'd like aider to automatically identify and provide the needed code context.

 ## Using a repo map to provide context